• Home

 Fred Kretchman

-An avid fly fisherman for over 50 years, and a craftsman of some of the finest split bamboo rods in the world for over 25 years.
+An avid fly fisherman for over 60 years, and a craftsman of some of the finest split bamboo rods in the world for 32 years...
 Working daily on the coast of Maine.

 Archives